conscious-machines/a-programmatic-framework/README.md

 For permission to copy, create derivatives, or use commercially, contact: [vimal.naran@conscious-machines.org](mailto:vimal.naran@conscious-machines.org)

 © 2026 Vimal Naran.
-All rights reserved.[page:0]
+All rights reserved.